Degrees:

 -

-Adorno, Agamben, Badiou, Balibar, Baudrillard, Bernhard, Dennett, Derrida, Fanon, Foucault, Grossman, Groys, Handke, Hofmannsthal, Jelinek, Kafka, Laclau, Lacoue-Labarthe, Lyotard, Perniola, Rancière, Sartre, Schmitt, Vattimo, Wagner, Žižek
+Adorno, Agamben, Badiou, Balibar, Baudrillard, Bernhard, Celan, Dennett, Derrida, Fanon, Foucault, Grossman, Groys, Handke, Hofmannsthal, Jelinek, Kafka, Laclau, Lacoue-Labarthe, Lyotard, Perniola, Rancière, Sartre, Schmitt, Vattimo, Wagner, Žižek

 |